-Popular Cultural AttractionsAn integral part of the Rockefeller Center since the 1930s, Radio City Music Hall is one of the top entertainment venues in Midtown Manhattan.
+Popular Cultural AttractionsAn integral part of the Rockefeller Center since the 1930's, Radio City Music Hall is one of the top entertainment venues in Midtown Manhattan.
 This intimate concert hall hosts the legendary Rockettes and Christmas Spectacular during the holiday season.
 Opened in 1891, Carnegie Hall is another concert hall that was built by one of the city's wealthiest individuals.
 More than two dozen theatres also make up the world-famous Broadway Theater District that partially makes up the vibrant Times Square.
 Sitting on top of the busy New York Penn Station rail hub, Madison Square Garden hosts professional basketball and hockey games as well as other shows.
 If you're into the fine arts, then the Museum of Modern Art should certainly make your itinerary list.
 The galleries at this museum focus on cubism, impressionism, modernism and post-modernism.
 Boasting a permanent collection of artefacts from Tibet and the Himalayas, the Rubin Museum of Art offers an insight into one of the world's most mysterious and isolated cultures.
+Click to book your 2.5-hour Midtown Manhattan walking tour.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.